Updated to: 28 August 2019Download as PDF

 Central ESIA database

-Information is stored at the National System of Environmental Information.
+Information is stored at the National System of Environmental Information, but this not only related to EIA documents.